| |

 Sharing is caring!

 Simplicity often unveils extraordinary beauty, and the Regency Triangle Flat Crochet Cardigan perfectly embodies this truth.
 This long and lacy cardi is crocheted flat and features an open lace design, making it both stylish and simple to create.
-With its airy fabric and beautiful drape, this cardigan is more than just a piece of clothing; it's a wearable love letter to the brilliance of crochet and the beauty of handmade garments.
-If you like the look of long cardigans, you'll love the Long Summer Duster and the Whimsical Crochet Cardigan Dress.
+Love open stitches?
+Check out the Hummingbird Crochet Cardigan.

 Disclosure: This post contains affiliate links.
 Please read my disclosure for more info.